umarhassan-mitodl/16.63j-spring-2016/content/pages/assignments-and-class-project/_index.md

 Assignment 1: Citichem video
 ----------------------------

-1. Watch the Citichem video [_Acceptable Risks_](http://www.imdb.com/title/tt0090586/).
+1. Watch the Citichem video {{% resource_link "539fbf93-c118-4157-bf96-7dbeabb680d5" "_Acceptable Risks_" %}}.
 Directed by Rick Wallace.
 Color, 92 min.
 1986 and identify the factors contributing to the accident that you see in the video.
 Write down the answers to the following questions:
     *   Is there a "root cause"?
     *   Are some factors more important than others?
 2. In addition to the written, submit brief power point slides for a short presentation to the class (only about 5 minutes).